medic/cht-docs/content/en/core/overview/architecture.md

 [medic-collect](https://github.com/medic/medic-collect) is an android app based on [Open Data Kit](https://opendatakit.org) to render xforms on the phone and send reports in to medic-gateway over SMS or directly to api over mobile data.

-### medic-conf
+### cht-conf

-[medic-conf](https://github.com/medic/medic-conf) is a command line utility for uploading configuration and bulk importing of records.
+[cht-conf](https://github.com/medic/cht-conf) is a command line utility for uploading configuration and bulk importing of records.